 Homeschooling a Child With Special Needs

-> The team of parents at Homeschool.com are also parents of children with special needs, and it is our passion that home is the best place to educate a child… especially a child with special needs.
+The team of parents at Homeschool.com are also parents of children with special needs/giftedness, and it is our passion that home is the best place to educate a child… especially these precious children.
 It is understandable that children with special needs often require additional consideration and possibly special training.
-Yet, for most parents this is a small price to pay, and one we are very familiar with.
-This is why we’ve gathered some of our favorite resources and inspiring stories that we hope will be a handy reference for years to come.
+Yet, for most parents, this is a small price to pay, and one we are very familiar with.
+This is why we’ve gathered some of our favorite homeschooling resources and inspiring stories that we hope will be a handy reference for years to come.

-> What to Do to Get Started
+What to Do to Get Started

 - Fulfill Legal Requirements.
 Each state’s legal requirements differ, and it is always a good idea to clear up any legalities before starting on your homeschool journey.

 - Know Your Child.
 Learn all you can about his/her disability.
 Doing research both online and at your library can enable you to understand the best approach to teaching/learning that your family will need to follow.

 - Get Support.
 Find support groups in person and online.
 This is a great way to ensure that you don’t feel isolated and alone.
 Find other homeschool families with a similar situation, their advice will be invaluable.

 - Choose Curriculum Wisely.
 There are many teaching methods, curriculums, and styles that are viable means of educating; but finding what fits your child’s learning needs is paramount.